A Sunday Lunch Session @ Helen's Assisted Living Care Apartment

-Last night was a small session, four counting me, gathered in the Library as has been our custom.
+Last night was a small session, five counting me, gathered in the Library as has been our custom.
 We were nearing the start of year four for this survivor group.

-Everyone arrives questions, some urgent and others abiding just below our awareness, others consciously and permanently tucked away and those unable to express themselves.
+Everyone arrives with questions, some urgent and others abiding just below our awareness.

 In the early aftermath of suicide, the questions seem unbounded.
 As time moves along, if we are diligent in working through the emotional debris, the list can dwindle away to those unanswerable few.